Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:MAC

 In order to use \thmref{thm:RCUMac}, the channel $P_{Y_2|X_1 X_2}$ is particularized to the two-transmitter Gaussian MAC in \eqref{eq:noisedensityblock}.
 Upon receiving the output sequence $\vy$, the decoder employs a maximum likelihood decoding rule, given by

-We disregard the ties in \eqref{eq:ML} because the event that two codewords result in exactly the same information density is negligible due to the continuity of the noise.
-Substituting the transition law of the Gaussian MAC \eqref{eq:noisedensityblock} and the spherical input distributions \eqref{eq:inputMAC} into \eqref{eq:imath1}--\eqref{eq:imath12}, we compute for any $(\vx_1, \vx_2, \vy) \in {\mathbb{R}^{n \otimes 3}}$
+We treat all ties in \eqref{eq:ML} as errors because the probability that two codewords result in exactly the same information density is negligible due to the continuity of the noise.
+Substituting the transition law of the Gaussian MAC \eqref{eq:noisedensityblock} and the uniform input distributions on the power spheres \eqref{eq:inputMAC} into \eqref{eq:imath1}--\eqref{eq:imath12}, we compute for any $(\vx_1, \vx_2, \vy) \in {\mathbb{R}^{n \otimes 3}}$